ros-navigation/navigation2/nav2_route/README.md

     path_density: 0.05                            # Density of points for generating the dense nav_msgs/Path from route (m)
     max_iterations: 0                             # Maximum number of search iterations, if 0, uses maximum possible
     max_planning_time: 2.0                        # Maximum planning time (seconds)
+    costmap_topic: 'global_costmap/costmap_raw'   # Costmap topic when enable_nn_search is enabled.
+May also be used by the collision monitor operation and/or the costmap edge scorer if using the same topic to share resources.

     graph_file_loader: "GeoJsonGraphFileLoader"   # Name of default file loader
       plugin: nav2_route::GeoJsonGraphFileLoader  # file loader plugin to use